VTSTech/pi-coding-agent/README.md

    ℹ️  Family: granite  |  Modified: 4/8/2026

  ── REASONING TEST ──────────────────────────────────────────
-   ℹ️  Prompt: "A farmer has 17 sheep.
-All but 9 die.
-How many left?" ℹ️  Testing... ℹ️  Time: 6.2s
+   ℹ️  Prompt: A snail climbs 3ft up a wall each day, slides 2ft back each night.
+Wall is 10ft.
+How many days? ℹ️  Testing... ℹ️  Time: 6.2s
-   ✅ Answer: 9 — Correct with clear reasoning (STRONG)
+   ✅ Answer: 8 — Correct with clear reasoning (STRONG)
-   ℹ️  Response: The farmer has 9 sheep left.
+   ℹ️  Response: On the 8th day, the snail climbs 3 feet...

  ── THINKING TEST ───────────────────────────────────────────
    ℹ️  Prompt: "Multiply 37 by 43.
 Explain your reasoning step by step."